 Congenital malformations, such as:

-- congenital short femur (born with a short femur, or bone between the hip and knee)
+- congenital short femur: when a child is born with a short femur, the bone in the upper leg, between the hip and knee

 Acquired problems, such as:

-We offer both surgical and non-surgical treatments for limb length discrepancy, such as:
+At the Nemours/Alfred I. duPont Hospital for Children, we offer children both surgical and non-surgical treatment options for limb length discrepancy, including:

-- epiphysiodesis (surgically slowing the growth of the longer leg)
+- epiphysiodesis: surgical slowing of the growth of the longer leg

 - limb shortening